cosmos/ibc-go/docs/ibc/upgrades/genesis-restart.md

 4. Export the genesis file.
 5. Swap to the new binary.
 6. Run migrations on the genesis file.
-7. Remove the `UpgradeProposal` plan from the genesis file (this may be done by migrations).
+7. Remove the `UpgradeProposal` plan from the genesis file.
+This may be done by migrations.
+8. Change desired chain-specific fields (chain id, unbonding period, etc).
+This may be done by migrations.
 8. Reset the node's data.
 9. Start the chain.